MEDICAL INDUSTRY ENDORSES FDA VAPE HARM REDUCTION PLAN THAT LEADS TO CIGARETTE SMOKING BY KIDS AND FUELS THE DIABETES EPIDEMIC

 That’s not good.

 Strike three.
-But in their game, the batter’s never out.
+But no worries, for their side the batter’s never out.